2024: A Year of Client Success and Collaboration

 Preventing Equipment Loss and Theft

-Hospital assets frequently go missing or leave the premises unintentionally.
-Nevertheless, asset tracking systems create virtual boundaries and trigger alerts when equipment moves beyond designated areas.
-As a consequence, hospitals can recover assets quickly and prevent costly losses.
+Hospital assets frequently leave the premises unintentionally — traveling with patients during discharge, moving with transport teams between facilities, or simply ending up in the wrong building on a large campus.
+Asset tracking systems create virtual boundaries and trigger alerts when equipment moves beyond designated areas.
+When this happens, hospitals can recover assets quickly rather than writing off losses and ordering replacements.

 Key Benefits of Hospital Asset Tracking